chartjs/Chart.js/docs/axes/cartesian/linear.md

 In contrast to the `suggested*` settings, the `min` and `max` settings set explicit ends to the axes.
 When these are set, some data points may not be visible.

 ## Step Size
- If set, the scale ticks will be enumerated by multiple of stepSize, having one tick per increment.
+If set, the scale ticks will be enumerated by multiple of `stepSize`, having one tick per increment.
 If not set, the ticks are labeled automatically using the nice numbers algorithm.

 This example sets up a chart with a y axis that creates ticks at `0, 0.5, 1, 1.5, 2, 2.5, 3, 3.5, 4, 4.5, 5`.